|

 essay to explain the mixture.
 You could also use paraphrasing or partial

-quotes to avoid using the word within a quote.
+incorrectly.
 It might be advisable to seek

 your teacher's view on the use of Anzac and ANZAC, particularly if you are